scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 -------------------------------

-If we click on button "Analyze Results" in the lower panel of the project interface, the 3D visualization tool from plugin scipion-em-tomo3d is launched.
+If we click on button "Analyze Results" in the lower panel of the project interface, the 3D visualization tool from plugin scipion-em-tomoviz is launched.
 It allows the user to observe the membranes annotated placed on the full tomogram or by slices, as shown in the figure below.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/05_MembranesAnnotator_tomo3dviewer.png
    :width: 1000
-   :alt: Membrane Annotator results with tomo3d
+   :alt: Membrane Annotator results with tomoviz

 Resize the tomomasks (segmentations)
 ====================================